bchampp/portfolio/content/projects/linkupeducation.md

 Lastly, the company I intern at uses AWS serverless heavily for our email service.
 I personally wanted to become more familiar with the technology, so I lead the backend development for this project.

-Overall I had a great time working on this platform , and the team from the hackathon is continuing to develop the platform as a learning exersize.
+Overall I had a great time working on this platform , and the team from the hackathon is continuing to develop the platform as a learning exercise.
 Feel free to make an account and play around on the platform!